AustinCodingAcademy/austincodingacademy.github.io/_posts/2016-08-23-who-is-austin-coding-academy.md

 ---
 layout: post
 title: Who is Austin Coding Academy
-author:
-  display_name: Rachel Forster
-  login: seeraewrite
-  email: racheljmforster@gmail.com
-  url: ''
-author_login: seeraewrite
-author_email: racheljmforster@gmail.com
-date: '2016-08-23 19:19:12 -0500'
+date: '2016-08-23'
-date_gmt: '2016-08-23 19:19:12 -0500'
 categories:
   - Uncategorized
 tags: []
-comments: []
 ---

-<span style="font-weight: 400;">Founders of Austin Coding Academy Luke Filipos and Chris Sica met during college, and have been practically inseparable ever since.
+Founders of Austin Coding Academy Luke Filipos and Chris Sica met during college, and have been practically inseparable ever since.

 Luke hails from Portland, Maine.
 A child of entrepreneurs, he always wanted to run his own company.
 He's a traveller, with thirty-two countries under his belt.
 He's a great cook, happily entertaining large groups of people, and working off his overindulgences with Brazilian Jiu Jitsu.